 Northwest Biotherapeutics' DCVax-L, an autologous dendritic cell vaccine, is one of the furthest along in development for GBM.
 DCVax-L is being evaluated in newly diagnosed GBM patients who have received a complete surgical resection and received radiotherapy and concurrent TMZ.
-Northwest has completed a Phase 3 clinical trial in patients with newly diagnosed GBM and expects to announce top-line data in mid-2020.
+Northwest has completed a Phase 3 clinical trial in patients with newly diagnosed GBM for which database lock was announced in October 2020 but results have not yet been announced.

 DNAtrix's DNX-2401, an oncolytic immunotherapy, has completed enrolment in a Phase 2 clinical trial in collaboration with Merck which evaluated the efficacy and safety of DNX-2401 in combination with pembrolizumab (KEYTRUDA), Merck's anti-PD-1 therapy.
 Adult subjects diagnosed with GBM or gliosarcoma that have experienced disease progression after initial treatment were candidates for the trial.
-Interim data were presented in November 2019 and DNAtrix has disclosed plans to initiate a Phase 3 clinical study.
+Positive Phase 2 data was presented in November 2020 and DNAtrix has disclosed plans to initiate a Phase 3 clinical study.

-Delmar Pharmaceuticals' product VAL-083 is a "first-in-class" small molecule chemotherapeutic and is enrolling patients in a Phase 2 clinical trial of VAL-083 in patients with MGMT unmethylated, bevacizumab-naive rGBM.
-The study is expected to be completed in 2020.
+Kintara Therapeutics' (previously Delmar Pharmaceuticals) product VAL-083 is a "first-in-class" small molecule chemotherapeutic and is enrolling patients in a Phase 2 clinical trial of VAL-083 in patients with MGMT unmethylated, bevacizumab-naive rGBM.
+The study is expected to be completed in 2021.
+In July 2019 Kintara began enrolling patients in a Phase 2/3 response adaptive randomization platform trial designed to evaluate multiple regimens in newly diagnosed and recurrent GBM expected to be complete in 2023.